huwiki/wiki-stat-portal/documentation/Development.md

 Support target of the site is the latest version of Firefox and Chrome.
 As of now, no special considerations were taken to support older browsers (e.g. Internet Explorer, non-chromium Edge).

-Only Linux (Ubuntu and Debian) is supported for now as it is the platform of the Wikimedia ToolForge platform.
+Only Linux (Ubuntu and Debian) is supported for now as it is the platform of the Wikimedia ToolForge platform but it should run on other platforms with minimal effort.

 # Repository layout